 The Borsos family

 The Borsos family of eight members lives in the village of Csanytelek, Csongrád county, Hungary.
-The everyday life and the problems of the family are perfect reflections of the problems of eastern Hungary.
-The main income of the family is the state aid they receive after each child, altogether 460 USD per month at the moment.
-Their disadvantaged situation under the poverty threshold is not unique: one-third of the population lives below the poverty line in Hungary, and more than 12% in extreme poverty.
+The everyday life and problems of the family perfectly reflect the problems of eastern Hungary.
+The family’s main source of income, in addition to low pay, is the state aid they receive per child, altogether 460 USD per month at the moment.